This page contains affiliate links. Please read our disclosure for more info.

 While we haven’t tried it ourselves yet, it looks like the Samurai Restaurant is also colourful, loud, and wacky with talented dancers, singers, swordplay, and over-the-top costumes.

-The main differences are no robots, and as it’s located in the GiraGira adult bar, it’s over 18s only (the show does not contain adult content, though).
+The main difference is it’s less robot focused, and as it’s located in the GiraGira adult bar, it’s over 18s only (the show does not contain adult content, though).

-Book your ticket on Get Your Guide here for 10,000 yen including two free drinks.
-The show runs from 3-5pm but you can arrive from 1pm for the pre-show.
+Book your ticket on Get Your Guide here for 10,000 yen ($66) including two free drinks (or 8500 yen without drinks for the morning show).

 Simon’s Robot Restaurant Diary